IBM/eventing-openliberty-blockchain/README.md

 * Export credentials for Org1 and Org2 to communicate with the blockchain network.

-* Startup the buyer and seller Open Liberty servers.
+* Startup the buyer and sellers Java microservices.

-* Add a car to the ledger from Org1.
+* Add a car to the Ledger from Org1.

-*  Query all ledger state as a buyer.
+*  Query all Ledger state as a buyer.

-* View events out of hyperledger fabric.
+* View events from Hyperledger Fabric.

 * Listen to Events automatically from Hyperledger Fabric.

 * Update the owner of a Car on the Ledger as a buyer.

-* Stop the Open Liberty server.
+* Stop the microservices.

 * Stop the Blockchain Network.